 Pakistan's civilian governments have often been at loggerheads with the judiciary and military, who are frequently accused of meddling in a country with a history of coups.
 Here are the main players in the country's politics.

-Twice Prime Minister Nawaz Sharif is heading for a record-breaking third term in office after a remarkable political comeback.
+Nawaz Sharif is back in office for a record-breaking third term as prime minster after a remarkable political comeback.
 Toppled by the military in 1999, jailed and then exiled, he returned to the country for elections in 2008 before patiently biding his time in opposition.

 His Pakistan Muslim League-N (PML-N) remains the main political force in Punjab, the most populous province of Pakistan, having fought off a challenge from the revitalised party of Imran Khan.
 Mr Sharif was tipped to win, but the margin of his victory has surprised many.
 No stranger to corruption allegations himself, Mr Sharif has ridden a wave of anger against the perceived corruption and inefficiency of the outgoing PPP government.